wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/1-introduction.md

 1. By default, this view already has our ***EmployeeId*** column added and the ***Created On*** column.
 Select the Created On column and from the dropdown select **Remove**.
 The Created On column will no longer show up in our view.

-1. Now add the ***EmployeeName*** column to the view, to do this, just click on it and then it should be added to the grid.
+1. Now add the ***EmployeeName*** column to the view, to do this, just select on it and then it should be added to the grid.

 1. Repeat step 8 for ***EmployeeDOB** and **EmployeeEmail**.* Once done, your screen should look like the screenshot below with the fields showing on the grid: